-On November 24, 2015, the Company announced that its Board of Directors had authorized the repurchase of up to \$200 million of the Company's common stock, which the Company completed during Fiscal 2016.
-On November 15, 2016, the Company's Board of Directors authorized the repurchase of up to an additional \$200 million of the Company's common stock, which the Company completed during the third quarter of Fiscal 2017.
-On August 16, 2017, the Company's Board of Directors approved the repurchase of up to an additional \$300 million of the Company's common stock.
-This new repurchase program is authorized to be executed through August 2019 and is funded using the Company's available cash and borrowings on the ABL Line of Credit.
-During Fiscal 2017, the Company repurchased 3,006,720 shares of common stock for \$282.5 million under its share repurchase programs.
-As of February 3, 2018, the Company had \$217.2 million available for purchase under its share repurchase program.
+On August 16, 2017, the Company's Board of Directors authorized the repurchase of up to \$300 million of common stock, which the Company completed during the fourth quarter of Fiscal 2018.
+On August 15, 2018, the Company's Board of Directors authorized the repurchase of up to an additional \$300 million of common stock, which is authorized to be executed through August 2020.
+This repurchase program is funded using the Company's available cash and borrowings under the ABL Line of Credit.

+During Fiscal 2018, the Company repurchased 1,459,861 shares of common stock for \$218.7 million under its share repurchase programs, which was recorded in the line item, "Treasury stock" on the Company's Consolidated Balance Sheets, and the line item "Purchase of treasury shares" on the Company's Consolidated Statements of Cash Flows.
+As of February 2, 2019, the Company had \$298.4 million remaining under its share repurchase authorization.